Skatteetaten/ao/docs/USERGUIDE.md

 The DEPLOY command will deploy all or parts of an AuroraConfig to OpenShift.
 It is possible to limit the deploy to a single application or a single environment.

 # Access control
 By default, every authenticated OpenShift user has access to every AuroraConfig in the Boober repository running on the OpenShift Cluster.

 To restrict this access, it is possible to add a .permissions file to a folder.
 The file must be a valid json file containing a list of OpenShift groups:

+It is possible to restrict access to vaults and secrets, use the vault add-permissions command.
+This will create a hidden .permissions file in the vault repository.

 ````
 {